 Sleep disorders are characterized by disruptions in the sleep patterns in a number of ways and from different causes.
 The following are some of the more common types that are diagnosed

-Insomnia is the condition wherein the individual experiences sleeplessness in many ways, such as trouble falling asleep, difficulty staying asleep, or not being able to remain asleep for the desire period.
+Insomnia is the condition wherein the individual experiences sleeplessness in many ways, such as trouble falling asleep, difficulty staying asleep, or not being able to remain asleep for the desired period.
 This problem can arise from any cause like lifestyle habits, using certain medications, physical health issues, and also psychological conditions.

-The insomnia may be short-term or long-term, but it results in experiencing daytime sleepiness, stress, difficulty in focusing, fatigue, depression, mood swings, and also the increased risk of motor accidents.
+Insomnia may be short-term or long-term, but it results in experiencing daytime sleepiness, stress, difficulty in focusing, fatigue, depression, mood swings, and also the increased risk of motor accidents.

 Treatment is usually provided by identifying the cause and providing the remedy for that, along with using sleep medications and making lifestyle changes to regulate the sleep-wake cycle.
 Behavioral therapy and other restorative methods can also help manage insomnia, though it may take some time to fully overcome the problem

 This is a type of sleep disorder that is deemed to be neurological.
 This condition involves the inability to regulate the sleep-wake cycle.
 Individuals with narcolepsy tend to experience extreme daytime sleepiness and fall asleep at any place and time.
 Even with sufficient hours of sleep at night, the quality would be poor and leave the person feeling groggy the next day.
 The exact cause of narcolepsy is not known but medical researchers have linked the cause to the loss of orexin-releasing neurons and also to genetics.